Hugo Ekitike: Paris Saint-Germain

 On 16 July 2022, Paris Saint-Germain (PSG) announced the signing of Ekitike on a season-long loan with an option-to-buy for a reported fee of €35 million, bonuses included.
-According to several sources, the purchase option in the deal is mandatory.
+According to several sources, the purchase option in the deal was made mandatory.

 Ekitike made his PSG debut as a substitute in a 5–0 league win away to Clermont on 6 August 2022.
 On 1 October, he made his first start for the club in a 2–1 league victory over Nice at the Parc des Princes.
 Ten days later, Ekitike made his UEFA Champions League debut, coming on as a late-match substitute in a 1–1 home draw against Benfica.
 On 13 November, he scored his first goal for Paris Saint-Germain in a 5–0 home win over Auxerre.
+He finished the season with four goals and four assists in thirty-two matches, winning his first Ligue 1 title.
+In June 2023, his transfer to PSG became a permanent deal worth €28.5 million plus €6.5 million in bonuses.
+In September 2023, it was reported that he was excluded from the Champions League squad for the 2023–24 season.

+Eintracht Frankfurt

+On 1 February 2024, Ekitike signed for Bundesliga club Eintracht Frankfurt on loan until the end of the season with a buy option.
+He made his debut as a substitute in a 2–0 defeat away to FC Köln two days later.
+On 19 April, he scored his first goal for the club in a 3–1 home victory over FC Augsburg.
+On 26 April, the buy option in Ekitike's loan deal at Eintracht Frankfurt was activated, and he was transferred for a fee of €16.5 million.
+He signed a deal until the end of the 2028–29 season.
+The following day, Ekitike scored a goal in 2–1 defeat away to Bayern Munich, a right-footed strike from outside the box into the bottom-right corner of the net.
+On 10 April 2025, Ekitike scored a long range strike in the Europa League quarter-finals first leg against Tottenham Hotspur.

+By the end of the 2024–25 season, Ekitike scored 15 goals in 33 league games.
+The club finished in 3rd place in the Bundesliga, securing a spot in the 2025–26 Champions League.
+At the end of the campaign, Ekitike appeared in the 2024–25 Bundesliga Team of the Season.